Introduction

 4. Evaluation: Test the model on a hidden dataset it hasn't seen.
 Use ROUGE or BLEU scores for quantitative analysis.

-5. Quantization & Export: Convert your model to GGUF or EXL2 format for efficient local deployment via Ollama.
+5. Quantization & Export: Convert your model to GGUF or EXL2 format for efficient local deployment via Ollama or vLLM engines.

 Debugging: Why Models Fail